AlonBS/Ray_Tracer/README.md

 		                  jpeg, jpg, bmp, tiff.
 	  -s [ --single-thread ]  Flag to force single thread rendering.
 Default behavior is multi-threaded.
+	    --stats               Generate and print statistics about each scene rendered.

 	Other values are specified within each scene separately.